 Related Definitions

-2.«#» “Consumer-Owned Resource” means a Generating Resource connected to «Customer Name»’s distribution system that is owned by a retail consumer, has a nameplate capability greater than 200 kilowatts, is operated or applied to load, and is not operated occasionally or intermittently as a back-up energy source at times of maintenance or forced outage.
-Consumer-Owned Resource does not include a resource where the owner of the resource is a retail consumer that exists solely for the purpose of selling wholesale power and for which «Customer Name» only provides incidental service to provide energy for local use at the retail consumer’s generating plant for lighting, heat and the operation of auxiliary equipment.
+2.«#» “Consumer-Owned Resource” means a Generating Resource connected to «Customer Name»’s distribution system (regardless of voltage) from which the output is owned by a retail consumer, has a nameplate capability greater than 1.000 megawatt, is operated to serve load, and is not operated occasionally or intermittently as a back-up energy source at times of maintenance or forced outage.
+Consumer-Owned Resource does not include a resource where the owner of the resource is a retail consumer that exists solely for the purpose of selling wholesale power and for which «Customer Name» only provides incidental station service energy for local use at the retail consumer’s generating plant for uses such as lighting, heat and the operation of auxiliary equipment.

 2.«#» “New Large Single Load” or “NLSL” has the meaning specified in section 3(13) of the Northwest Power Act and in BPA’s NLSL policy.

-2.«#» “Planned NLSL” means the load at a facility that BPA and a customer have agreed, pursuant to the provisions of Section V.B. of the April 2001 Bonneville Power Administration New Large Single Load Policy (BPA’s NLSL Policy), is expected to become an NLSL during the facility’s next consecutive 12-month monitoring period.
+2.«#» “Planned NLSL” means the load at a facility that BPA and a customer have agreed, pursuant to the provisions of Section V.B. of the April 2001 Bonneville Power Administration New Large Single Load Policy or its successor (BPA’s NLSL Policy), is expected to become an NLSL during the facility’s next consecutive 12-month monitoring period.

+2.«#» “Potential NLSL” means a load at a single facility that BPA determines is capable of growing ten Average Megawatt or more in a consecutive 12-month monitoring period that may qualify as an NLSL.

 ****

-23.3 New Large Single Loads and CF/CTs
+20.3 New Large Single Loads and CF/CTs

-23.3.1 Determination of an NLSL(XX/XX/XX Version)
+20.3.1 Customer Notice of Large Loads and Determination of an NLSL

-«Customer Name» shall provide reasonable notice to BPA of any expected increase in a single load that may qualify as an NLSL.
-The Parties shall list any such potential NLSLs in Exhibit DIf BPA determines that any load associated with a single facility is capable of growing ten Average Megawatts or more in a consecutive 12-month period shall be subject to monitoring as determined necessary by BPA.any year.
+«Customer Name» shall provide reasonable notice to BPA of any expected increase in a single load that may qualify as a Potential NLSL, Planned NLSL, or NLSL.

+Pursuant to this section 20.3, BPA shall determine if any load associated with a single facility that is capable of growing ten Average Megawatts or more in a consecutive 12-month period is a Potential NLSL or an NLSL.
+Pursuant to this section 20.3, the Parties shall determine if any load associated with a single facility is a Planned NLSL.

+Reviewer’s Note: Section 2.# will point to the definition of Potential NLSL.

+«Customer Name»’s Potential NLSLs, Planned NLSLs, and NLSLs shall be subject to monitoring as determined necessary by BPA.
+For the purposes of section 2.«#», this section 20.3, and section 1 of Exhibit D, ten Average Megawatts means 87,600,000 kilowatt-hours for any consecutive 12-month period.

-In accordance with BPA’s NLSL Policy, BPA may determine that a load is an NLSL as follows:
+In accordance with BPA’s NLSL Policy and the terms of this section 20.3, BPA may determine that a load is an NLSL as follows:

-23.3.1.1 BPA shall determine an increase in production load to be an NLSL if any load associated with a new facility, an existing facility, or an expansion of an existing facility, which is not contracted for, or committed to (CF/CT), as determined by the Administrator, by a public body, cooperative, investor-owned utility, or federal agency customer prior to September 1, 1979, and which will result in an increase in power requirements of such customer of ten Average Megawatts (87,600,000 kilowatt-hours) or more in any consecutive 12-month period.
+20.3.1.1 BPA shall determine an increase in production load to be an NLSL if any load associated with a new facility, an existing facility, or an expansion of an existing facility, which is not contracted for, or committed to (CF/CT), as determined by the Administrator, by a public body, cooperative, investor-owned utility, or federal agency customer prior to September 1, 1979, and which will result in an increase in power requirements of such customer of ten Average Megawatts (87,600,000 kilowatt-hours) or more in any consecutive 12-month period.